Farmer ham from GS Schmitz

 DEFINITION AND ORIGIN

 The origin of the word “ham” goes back to Indo-Germanic and stems from the term “[s]keng”, which means “crooked” and opened associations with crooked thighbones.
 Meanwhile, “ham” is used in the German language in two different contexts of meaning: Firstly, “ham” refers to the muscle meat of the hind leg of a farm animal; secondly, the term can also be used for the product made from this meat.
-The prefixing of the word “farmer” distinguishes the product from other ham specialities, such as the traditional cooked ham or the honey ham, which relates in taste, and creates a link to the rustic, spicy taste of the farmer.
+The prefixing of the word “farmer” distinguishes the product from other ham specialities, such as the traditional cooked ham or the taste-related honey ham, and creates a connection to the rustic-spicy taste.

 DID YOU KNOW?

 Farmer ham can be seasoned with a wide variety of ingredients according to taste.
 Ginger or garlic are particularly popular.
 However, cloves, bay leaves or juniper berries can be used to refine this ham speciality.

 The word “Farmer” comes from the Latin verb “firmare”.
 “Firmare” means “sign” or “confirm”.
 This then developed into the old French “fermer”, which can be translated as “lease” and has a direct connection to the farmer, the farmer, who acquires land for farming based on a lease.

 97% pork meat, iodised salt (table salt, potassium iodate), dextrose, stabiliser E450, antioxidant E301, spice extracts, preservative E250, smoke